shreybirmiwal/WASP/README.md

 ## 🤖 What is WASP?

-**WASP** is an AI-driven tool that revolutionizes UX testing.
+**WASP** is an AI-driven tool that revolutionizes UX testing by simulating thousands of users.
 By leveraging browser agents, WASP can simulate human interaction with your website, complete specified tasks, and provide real-time insights on usability and flow.